 Non-dairy milk (I used organic, unsweetened almond milk)

-Meanwhile, today looks like a picture perfect June day.
-Hope you have wonderful plans and get out there and enjoy.
+Meanwhile, today looks like a picture-perfect June day.
+I hope you have wonderful plans and get out there and enjoy.
 Happy Father’s Day to all the dads out there.

 Please let me know if you try this recipe for Apple Pie Smoothie.
 I love your comments!